ZeyadHyman/ZeyadHyman/README.md

 ## 👨‍💻 About Me

 I'm **Zeyad Hyman**, a dedicated **Full-Stack Web Developer** with a passion for building engaging, scalable, and user-friendly applications.
-I specialize in **Laravel, Livewire, React, and Tailwind CSS**, bringing modern, responsive, and highly optimized digital experiences to life.
+I specialize in **Laravel, React, and Tailwind CSS**, bringing modern, responsive, and highly optimized digital experiences to life.

 With a strong background in front-end and back-end development, I have worked on projects ranging from **e-commerce platforms** to **community-driven applications**.
 I believe in the power of clean code, seamless UI/UX, and innovative problem-solving.